matrix-org/matrix-rust-sdk/CONTRIBUTING.md

 (An additional bad example of a bad PR title would be `mynickname/branch name`, that is, just the branch name.)

+## Low-Quality and AI-Generated Contributions

+To protect the integrity, maintainability, and security of the Matrix Rust SDK, we apply strict standards to all contributions — whether written by humans or assisted by AI.

+We appreciate contributors of all kinds, but low-quality PRs will be closed, regardless of origin.
+This includes but is not limited to AI-generated code, copy-pasted snippets, or unclear bulk edits.

+This policy ensures we can safely and sustainably maintain a high-quality SDK.

+### What qualifies as a low-quality PR?

+- Does not respect the existing architecture, abstractions, or module boundaries.
+- Introduces changes without understanding their implications or rationale.
+- Lacks tests, documentation, or a clear rationale for the change.
+- Shifts a disproportionate review burden to maintainers to assess architectural or security risk.
+- Includes code with unclear copyright status.
+- Contains overly verbose, sycophantic, or generic language often produced by AI tools.

+Note: These problems are not unique to AI use.
+But AI tools increase the volume of such PRs that make FOSS projects maintenance even less sustainable.

+### Requirements for all contributors

+In addition to the guidance already provided in this document, contributors
+must:
+* Demonstrate understanding of the SDK’s structure and provide context for your changes.
+Be concise and direct in PR descriptions and comments.
+Disclose AI use if relevant, but you remain responsible for the correctness, copyright compatibility, and appropriateness of all content.

 # Writing changelog entries

 Our goal is to maintain clear, concise, and informative changelogs that